What is full-funnel marketing? Creating a funnel strategy

 What is full-funnel marketing?

 Full-funnel marketing encompasses all levels of the funnel.
 When we say “funnel,” we’re referring to the marketing funnel, which outlines the most straightforward journey a customer might take in the path to purchase.
 Full-funnel marketing starts at the top of the funnel and continues to consider the needs of customers throughout all its levels.

 Marketing funnels are linear; customer journeys are not

 Upper-funnel marketing refers to strategies to build brand awareness.
 For example, many TV commercials are designed to build awareness among audiences who may not have a need for the product yet.
 Mid-funnel marketing strategies typically focus on building consideration and standing out in your category.
 For example, blog content can help differentiate a product from others in its category.
 Lower-funnel marketing drives purchase among shoppers who show potential to buy.
 For example, remarketing ads with calls-to-action like “Buy now” can bring shoppers closer to the point of purchase.
-A full-funnel marketing strategy builds awareness, consideration, and purchase simultaneously.
+A full-funnel marketing strategy simultaneously builds awareness, consideration, and purchase.

 The marketing funnel is a helpful framework for engaging audiences.
 At the same time, customer journeys and funnels aren’t interchangeable concepts.
 Funnels are linear, but customer journeys rarely move directly from awareness to consideration to purchase.